CatGuyMoment/silly-utils/README.md

 ### Stackable Commands

-Commands provided by the DelayMessage plugin are stackable, allowing you to mix and match them for more complex interactions.
+Commands provided by the DiscordUtils plugin are stackable, allowing you to mix and match them for more complex interactions.
 For example, you can schedule a message to be sent at a particular time and also specify that it should automatically reply to a certain message with GPT-3.

 **Examples of usage:**